bbmokhtari/django-translations/docs/reference/query.rst

           the :class:`~django.db.models.Q`\
           's :meth:`~django.db.models.Q.__init__` method.
       :type kwargs: dict
-      :param _lang: The language(s) to use for querying.
+      :param _lang: The probe language(s) to use for filtering.
       :type _lang: str or list or None
       :raise ValueError: If the language code is not included in the :data:`~django.conf.settings.LANGUAGES` setting.